 Advanced Morphology: Read More [+]

 Rules & Requirements

 Prerequisites: 211A.
 Graduate standing or consent of instructor

-Repeat rules: Course may be repeated for credit.
+Repeat rules: Course may be repeated for credit without restriction.

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Linguistics/Graduate

 Grading: Letter grade.

 Advanced Morphology: Read Less [-]

-LINGUIS 220A Syntax and Semantics 1 3 Units
+LINGUIS 220A Advanced Syntax I 3 Units

-Terms offered: Fall 2017, Fall 2016, Fall 2015
+Terms offered: Fall 2018, Fall 2017, Fall 2016

 This course aims at developing a solid conceptual, analytical, and empirical foundation for doing research in syntax and semantics.
 The emphasis is on gaining familiarity with the central empirical phenomena, as well as core theoretical notions, methodology, and argumentation.

-Syntax and Semantics 1: Read More [+]
+Advanced Syntax I: Read More [+]

 Rules & Requirements

-Prerequisites: Graduate standing or consent of instructor.
-Graduate
+Prerequisites: Graduate standing or consent of instructor

-standing or consent of instructor

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Linguistics/Graduate

 Grading: Letter grade.

-Syntax and Semantics 1: Read Less [-]
+Advanced Syntax I: Read Less [-]

-LINGUIS 220B Syntax and Semantics II 3 Units
+LINGUIS 220B Advanced Syntax II 3 Units

 Terms offered: Spring 2018, Spring 2017, Spring 2016

 This course continues 220A with an in-depth examination of selected syntactic and semantic phenomena and the methods of their analysis.
 The phonomena investigated varies with each offering of the course.

-Syntax and Semantics II: Read More [+]
+Advanced Syntax II: Read More [+]

 Rules & Requirements

-Prerequisites: 220A
+Prerequisites: Linguistics 220A

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Linguistics/Graduate

 Grading: Letter grade.

-Syntax and Semantics II: Read Less [-] LINGUIS 221 Advanced Logical Semantics 3 Units Terms offered: Fall 2017, Spring 2016, Spring 2014 This course is designed to introduce graduate students to the core principles and empirical issues addressed by formal semantics and to familiarize them with the analytical tools involved in the investigation of this domain.
+Advanced Syntax II: Read Less [-] LINGUIS 221 Advanced Logical Semantics 3 Units Terms offered: Fall 2018, Fall 2017, Spring 2016 This course is designed to introduce graduate students to the core principles and empirical issues addressed by formal semantics and to familiarize them with the analytical tools involved in the investigation of this domain.
 The focus of this class is truth-conditional aspects of meaning and the compositional interpretation of phrases and sentences.
-Students will develop skills in semantic analysis and argumentation by focusing on semantic questions that arise in the analysis of a range of different $% \left( 1\right) =\left( 1\right) \left( 1\right) \left$ phenomena, including quantification, the semantics of definite/indefinite descriptions, degree semantics, modality, and events.
+Students will develop skills in semantic analysis and argumentation by focusing on semantic questions that arise in the analysis of a range of different phenomena, including quantification, the semantics of definite/indefinite descriptions, degree semantics, modality, and events.

 Advanced Logical Semantics: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of seminar per week

 Additional Details

 Subject/Course Level: Linguistics/Graduate

 Grading: Letter grade.
 Instructor: Bochnak

 Advanced Logical Semantics: Read Less [-]

-LINGUIS 222 Linguistic Typology 3 Units
+LINGUIS 222 Advanced Linguistic Typology 3 Units

 Terms offered: Spring 2014

 This course is a graduate level introduction to linguistic typology that covers quantitative, formal, and functional approaches to the typology of morphosyntactic and phonological phenomena.
 Students will be introduced to: 1) influential frameworks and tools for typological research including implicational hierarchies, semantic maps, and combinatorial typologies; 2) the status of universals in typology and formal, functional, and diachronic explanations for universals; 3) key topics in typology, including word order correlations and sampling methodology, grammatical relations typology, areal typology, and phonological typology.

-Linguistic Typology: Read More [+]
+Advanced Linguistic Typology: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of seminar per week

 Additional Details

 Subject/Course Level: Linguistics/Graduate

 Grading: Letter grade.